15

 POMEROL

 Ets.
-Jean-Pierre Mouiex had picked grapes at the very right time, for their wines are really impressive.
+Jean-Pierre Mouiex had picked grapes at the right time for their impressive wines.
 Trotanoy (95-96p) was incredibly well put together with length and richness, while Petrus (94-96p) showed lighter texture than usual but also pure elegance and finesse.

-The much nuanced Hosanna (92-94p), the quite sophisticated La Fleur Petrus (92+p) and the impressive Certan Marzelle (90-91p) were all worth gold medal.
+The much nuanced Hosanna (92-94p), the quite sophisticated La Fleur Petrus (92+p), and the impressive Certan Marzelle (90-91p) were all worth a gold medal.
 Latour-á-Pomerol (silky tannins) and the old style Bourgneuf Vayron (not vinified by J-P. Mouiex) deserved thoroughly 88-89p.

-Lafleur (93-94p) was dense and in fine harmony with warm and spicy raspberry fruit.
+Lafleur (93-94p) was dense and in delicate harmony with warm and spicy raspberry fruit.
 Not that classic in 2003.

-Certan de May, Guillot, Mazeyres and Montviel got their very nice contribution honoured with 88p.
+Certan de May, Guillot, Mazeyres, and Montviel got their very nice contribution honored with 88p.

 OTHER DISTRICTS